-My aim with this article is to give you a short introduction to one of my favourite side dishes from Ecuador, the famous empanadas de viento also known as fried cheese turnovers.
+This article aims to give you a short introduction to one of my favorite side dishes from Ecuador, the famous empanadas de viento, also known as fried cheese turnovers.

-When it comes to suggesting which are some of the traditional dishes in Ecuador a tourist must-eat, I definitely include empanadas to the list.
+When it comes to suggesting some of the traditional dishes as a tourist must-eat while in Ecuador, I definitely include empanadas to the list.

-And, although empanadas are a traditional dish that you will find many countries in South America including Mexico, we have some special traditional empanadas in each country.
+And, although empanadas are a traditional dish that you will find in many countries in South America, including Mexico, we have some special traditional empanadas in each country.

 What are empanadas

-Empanadas are made with different kinds of doughs.
-As well as a wide range of fillings, which will vary depending on the local ingredients available.
-We eat empanadas in different ocassions and enjoy them as snacks, as a meal, if sweet then they are perfect as a party fare or dessert.
+Empanadas are made with different kinds of doughs and a wide range of fillings, which will vary depending on the local ingredients available.
+We eat empanadas on different occasions and enjoy them as snacks, as a meal, if sweet then they are perfect as a party fare or dessert.

 What are empanadas de viento

-Ecuadorian Empanadas de viento are stuffed turnovers filled with white cheese or queso fresco, that are then sealed and then the edges twirled to give it a nicer shape and prevent the cheese from coming out.
+Ecuadorian Empanadas de viento are stuffed turnovers filled with white cheese or queso fresco sealed, and then the edges twirled to give it a nicer shape and prevent the cheese from coming out.

-At the end once they are fried and ready to serve, you sprinkle some sugar on top of the empanada.
-This is when this warm andthis cripsy cheese filled delight, is ready to eat!
+In the end, once they are fried and ready to serve, you sprinkle some sugar on top of the empanada.
+This is when this warm and this crispy cheese-filled delight is ready to eat!

 Here is a short video of empanadas de viento in the making, showing how they end up so crispy after they are fried: